amelikov/tutorials/nuget/README.md

 ```
 That's it - you now have a self-signed certificate ready for the NGINx service.\
 We are almost there.
 The last thing we need to do is to change NGINx config file \
-that would enable the reverse proxy function.
+to enable the reverse proxy function.

 Open Windows Explorer, navigate to `C:\Program Files\nginx\conf` directory.
 You will \
-see a file with name `nginx.conf` - that's the file we need to edit.\
+see a file with name `nginx.conf` - that's the file we need to edit.
+You may want to \
-You may want to back this file up somewhere for future reference.
-Open the file in\
+back this file up somewhere for future reference.\
-Notepad or Notepad++ (do not use wordpad!), delete the content of it and paste the\
+Open the file in Notepad or Notepad++ (do not use wordpad!), delete all the content, \
-following into it:
+and paste the following into it:
 ```nginx
 #user  nobody;
 worker_processes  1;